-In the lifestyle blogosphere, it's pretty popular for bloggers to write posts explaining all of the tech and tools that they use.
-I always find them interesting because everyone has different preferences and workflows.
-I figured it was about time that I do a tea blogging version of this.
+In the lifestyle blogosphere, it’s pretty popular for bloggers to write posts explaining all of the tech and tools that they use.
+They are interesting because everyone has different preferences and workflows.
+It is about time that I do a tea blogging version of this.
 I do get questions about what gear I use from time to time so it will also help to have a blog post that I can refer people to.
 Particularly for new bloggers, it is easy to believe that you need the top of the line of everything in order to succeed.
-Nothing could be farther than the truth and I think you'll find this list to be proof positive of that.
+Nothing could be farther than the truth and I think you’ll find this list to be proof positive of that.

 Laptop – HP Pavillion G7

 My laptop, a thoughtful gift from my soon-to-be-husband, is several years old at this point but it is pretty much the command center for the blog.
 I use it for everything from writing blog posts to filming YouTube videos.
-It isn't the fastest or most advanced computer out there but I've been very happy with it.
-The only issue I've experienced is that it does run a bit hot but that is easily solved with a USB cooling pad.
+It isn’t the fastest or most advanced computer out there but I’ve been very happy with it.
+It does run a bit hot but that is easily solved with a USB cooling pad.